Basic Fluency System — $1495

 - AC adapter (doesn’t charge battery).
 Tell us if you need 220-volt European, British, or Australian plugs.

-- No Miracle Cures: A Multifactoral Guide to Stuttering Therapy book with DVD
+- No Miracle Cures: A Multifactoral Guide to Stuttering Therapy book

 Basic Fluency System Reviews